sdiaz1000/hmrc-shoppingcart/README.md

 These Offer implementations could be canned in some sort of CurrentOffers Object which would make up part of the Checkout class.
 Tests would be moved in the appropriate areas.

+Also Id prefer the Shopping Items to have their own class which would include the description and price.